ESS: Learning Event-based Semantic Segmentation from Still Images: Experiments

 \subsection{DSEC-Semantic}

 The semantic segmentation labels for DDD17 suffer from artifacts caused by the low-quality and low-resolution grayscale images, shown in Fig.~\ref{fig:dataset_overview}.
 For this reason, we generate a new semantic segmentation dataset based on DSEC~\cite{Gehrig21ral}.
 DSEC contains 53 driving sequences collected in a variety of urban and rural environments in Switzerland and was recorded with automotive-grade standard cameras and high-resolution event cameras.
-We use the pseudo labeling scheme adopted in \cite{Alonso19cvprw} with the high-quality images provided by left color FLIR Blackfly S USB3 with a resolution of 1440 $\times$ 1080.
-We use the state-of-the-art semantic segmentation network~\cite{Tao20arxiv} pre-trained on Cityscapes.
-By doing so, we obtain fine-grained labels for 19 classes, which we convert to 11 classes: background, building, fence, person, pole, road, sidewalk, vegetation, car, wall, and traffic sign.
-To ensure high-quality semantic segmentation labels, we manually exclude samples containing a high amount of label artifacts.
-We use the depth information provided by the LiDAR sensor to warp from the left frame camera to the left monochrome Prophesse Gen3.1 event camera with a resolution of 640 $\times$ 480.
-Since frame cameras suffer from image degradation in challenging illumination scenes, we only label the sequences recorded during the day.
-Furthermore, to avoid label overlap, we skip every second frame of a selected sequence, which results in 8082 labeled frames for the training and 2809 labeled frames for the test split.
-For more details, we refer to the supplementary.
+We use the pseudo labeling scheme adopted in \cite{Alonso19cvprw} with the high-quality images provided by the left color FLIR Blackfly S USB3 with a resolution of 1440 $\times$ 1080. \todo{The semantic labels are generated by first warping the images from the left frame-based camera to the view of the left monochrome Prophesse Gen3.1 event camera with a resolution of 640 $\times$ 480.
+We then apply a state-of-the-art semantic segmentation method~\cite{Tao20arxiv} to the warped images to generate the labels.} By doing so, we obtain fine-grained labels for 19 classes, which we convert to 11 classes: background, building, fence, person, pole, road, sidewalk, vegetation, car, wall, and traffic sign.
+Since frame cameras suffer from image degradation in challenging illumination scenes, we only label the sequences recorded during the day, \todo{which results in 8082 labeled frames for the training and 2809 labeled frames for the test split.} For more details, we refer to the supplementary.
 Compared to labels from DDD17, our labels feature much higher quality and more details, as can be observed in Fig.~\ref{fig:dataset_overview}.
 We believe that our generated semantic labels can also spur future work in multi-modal semantic segmentation as the DSEC dataset includes measurements of a LiDAR, one frame-based, and one event-based stereo-camera pair.